What I Teach desktop fallback image.jpg

 Musical First Principles & Applied Neuroscience

-This isn’t a standard music theory class.
-Musical first principles are the foundational cognitive and physical processes that underlie all musicianship — and they’re rooted in neuroscience.
-In these sessions, we go deep: how music facilitates neural connections across brain regions, exercises designed to strengthen the corpus callosum (the bridge between your brain’s hemispheres), developing Broca’s and Wernicke’s areas for deeper musical language processing, and understanding how rhythm, pitch, dynamics, and phrasing emerge from neurological architecture.
+This isn't a standard music theory class.
+Musical first principles are the foundational cognitive and physical processes that underlie all musicianship — and they're rooted in neuroscience.
+We go deep: how music facilitates neural connections across brain regions, exercises designed to strengthen the corpus callosum, developing Broca's and Wernicke's areas for deeper musical language processing, and understanding how rhythm, pitch, dynamics, and phrasing emerge from neurological architecture.
 Most musicians learn these principles implicitly and incompletely, if at all.
-When you understand them explicitly — when you know how your brain actually processes and produces music — you can learn any instrument faster, sight-read more fluently, improvise more freely, overcome plateaus that have nothing to do with practice time, and teach others more effectively.
+When you understand them explicitly, you can learn any instrument faster, overcome plateaus that have nothing to do with practice time, and teach others more effectively.

 Theory of Relativity in Music